Skip to content

 Synthetic Assets

 Synthetic assets track external prices (stocks, oil, forex) without holding the real asset.
-Synthetix is the oldest protocol of this type and powers platforms like Kwenta.
+Synthetix pioneered the category and its infrastructure still sits under Kwenta, though the synth segment has shrunk while perp-focused RWA venues like Ostium and gTrade took over the use case.
 Synthetics let you get exposure to gold, the S&P 500, or EUR/USD from a crypto wallet.
 The legal status of on-chain synthetic stocks is still unclear, which has slowed things down here.

 Order Book vs Pool Models